Tiffany & Co.: 20th century

 In 1902, after the death of Charles Lewis Tiffany, his son, Louis Comfort Tiffany, became the company's first official design director.

+Known for his innovations in stained glass, Louis Comfort Tiffany also made significant contributions to Art Nouveau jewelry.
+His work with iridescent glass, opals, and enamel introduced new techniques in jewelry design by blending organic forms with vibrant colors.
+Tiffany’s use of glass, enamel, and opals became a hallmark of his style, and are credited with growing the company's reputation during this period.

 In 1905, the Manhattan flagship store was relocated to the corner of 37th Street and Fifth Avenue, where it would remain for 35 years.

 In 1919, the company made a revision to the Medal of Honor on behalf of the United States Department of the Navy.
 This "Tiffany Cross" version was rare because it was awarded only for combat, using the previous design for non-combat awards.
 In 1942, the Navy established the Tiffany version for non-combat heroism as well but, in August 1942, the Navy subsequently eliminated the Tiffany Cross and the two-medal system.

 The company moved its flagship store to its present-day 727 Fifth Avenue building in 1940; the building was designed by Cross & Cross.
 In 1956, legendary designer Jean Schlumberger joined Tiffany, and Andy Warhol collaborated with the company to create Tiffany holiday cards (circa 1956–1962).
+Schlumberger's designs, such as the Bird on a Rock brooch, became synonymous with the company's post-war jewelry innovations.
 In 1968, Lady Bird Johnson, First Lady of the U.S. at the time, commissioned Tiffany to design a White House china-service that featured 90 flowers.